OctopusDeploy/blog/blog/2021-05/exporting-projects/index.md

  - Product
 ---

-The 2021 Q2 Octopus Deploy release includes a new feature allowing projects to be exported and then imported into another Space.
+The 2021 Q2 Octopus Deploy release includes a new feature allowing projects to be exported and then imported into another Space, to help you organise your Octopus instance.
+It also allows you to easily move your on-premesis Octopus installation to Octopus Cloud.

 ## How Spaces evolved
 Octopus 2019.1 introduced [Spaces](https://octopus.com/docs/administration/spaces), a way to partition your Octopus Server.